 Retrospectively enrolled participants can introduce bias toward the reporting of more unusual and severe outcomes and are less likely to be representative of the general population than prospectively enrolled participants.
 They may also recall past drug exposures differently compared with prospectively enrolled patients.
-Therefore, retrospectively enrolled participants will be excluded from the analysis population but will be included in supplementary analyses (Section 9.7.6).
+Therefore, retrospectively enrolled

+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 34 of 81 participants will be excluded from the analysis population but will be included in supplementary analyses (Section 9.7.6).

 Diagnostic prenatal tests (eg, ultrasound to scan for structural defects at approximately 20 gestational weeks, chorionic villus sampling, and amniocentesis) can determine with high accuracy whether a fetus has a structural or chromosomal abnormality.
 Therefore, inclusion of individuals who have had diagnostic prenatal testing in the analysis population may introduce bias.
 To examine this potential bias, a sensitivity analysis that applies a stricter definition of prospective enrollment will be conducted (Section 9.7.7.1).
 For this analysis, individuals who enroll prior to diagnostic prenatal testing will be considered prospectively enrolled, and individuals who enroll after diagnostic prenatal testing, regardless of the results, will be considered retrospectively enrolled.
-The outcomes of individuals who enroll prior to diagnostic prenatal testing will be compared with those of individuals who enrolled after diagnostic prenatal testing.
+The outcomes of individuals who enroll after diagnostic prenatal testing with those of individuals who enroll after diagnostic prenatal testing.